AX-MMD/kk-plap-generator/README.md

 Could not find the reference keyframe at ...
 * Make sure you gave the correct time for the reference keyframe.

-There are keyframes for only a part of the scene, then it stop :
+There are keyframes for only a part of the scene, and then it stops:
-* Most likely the subject moved from his position to much, you can try tweaking Min Pull Out and/or Min Push In.
+* Most likely the subject moved from his position too much, you can try tweaking Min Pull Out and/or Min Push In.
 You can also define a second (or more) `Time Ranges` starting at a new reference keyframe (where your actor settled in his new location).

-There is a spam of sound keyframes at one point of the scene :
+There is a spam of sound keyframes at one point in the scene :
-* This can happen when the subject makes micro in-out moves near the contact point, you can try increasing Min Pull Out and/or Min Push In.
+* This can happen when the subject makes micro-in-out moves near the contact point, you can try increasing Min Pull Out and/or Min Push In.

 Missing node: `<interpolableGroup name='xxx'>`
 * The path you gave for the reference interpolable contains a parent group that is not recognized, make sure the path is correct.